Cookies & personal data

 EVP (Employee Value Proposition)(EVP)

-An employer's value proposition: what the company offers an employee in exchange for their time and talent.
-Includes salary, career growth, culture, flexibility, meaning.
-A strong EVP is the foundation of employer brand and key to attraction and retention.
+What the company offers an employee in exchange for their time and talent.
+Includes salary, growth, culture, flexibility, purpose.
+A strong EVP is the foundation of employer brand and your strongest hiring and retention lever.

-"TeamHero's EVP for the team: 'We build a product that changes how people feel at work.'"
+"TeamHero's EVP for the team: Building a product that changes how people feel at work."

 A